Danielduel/denobase/README.md

 2. Prisma

-I will submit a boilerplate that init gives, but you will have to kickoff prisma with
+I will submit a boilerplate that init gives, but you will have to kickoff prisma.

+But first... push your code to the repository, it will make prisma setup easier.

 * `deno run --unstable -A npm:prisma@^4.5 generate --data-proxy`
 * `deno run -A npm:prisma@^4.5 db push`